Frequently Asked Questions

 1. I would love to know where you purchased your appliances/pillows/faucets/tile/tea kettle/bedding!
 I want to get the exact same everything!

 We are working to update our Resources tab as time allows, and we also list/tag things regularly on Instagram to help you out.
 Just tap on those images if you see something you like!
-Much of our decor (art, frames, bowls, etc.) are vintage/antique finds.
+Most of our decor (art, frames, bowls, etc.) are vintage/antique finds.

 2. That looks like the perfect shade of white - what is it?